 Use Case 1: USING THE AI & ANALYTICS ENGINE TO DEVELOP, DEPLOY AND CONTINUOUSLY IMPROVE ML MODELS THAT IDENTIFY PERSONS & POSTS OF RELEVANCE TO CYBERSECURITY

 PI.EXCHANGE partnered with a Cyber Intelligence Analysis firm (WorldStack) to power their cyber surveillance and intelligence platform with predictive insights.
 The machine learning solution was developed with the AI & Analytics Engine and automatically analysed large volumes of cyber surveillance data as well as predicted, identified and triaged potential "matters & persons of interest" in relation to potential malicious intent over time.

 The Client was able to see demonstrable value in quickly modelling historical labelled data, and deploying to production a fully integrated prediction API with continuous learning capability in 10 days.

 Read more here

 Use Case 2: HELPING A LOGISTICS PROVIDER IMPLEMENT A MACHINE LEARNING SOLUTION TO IMPROVE ACCURACY & TIMELINESS OF DEMAND INSIGHTS WITH THE ENGINE

 Golden Agri, an intermodal maritime logistics company wanted to use predictive modelling to improve the speed and accuracy of forecasting demand.
 PI.EXCHANGE presented a resource-efficient solution to predict the itinerary of competitors vessels and time at port using historical data and the AI & Analytics Engine.
-This enabled a better understanding of the short term fluctuations in global vessel movements so that the client could predict demand and coordinate their fleet for maximum asset and capacity utilization with minimal idle time.
+This enabled a better understanding of the short term fluctuations in global vessel movements so that the client could predict demand and coordinate their fleet for maximum asset and capacity utilisation with minimal idle time.

 Silver Wings XR